kaizen-ai/kaizenflow/documentation/general/general.md

 - Once it's confirmed that it's ok to take the days off
   - Mark the calendar, creating an event spanning multiple days with a title "XYZ is OOO" (OOO = Out Of the Office)
-  - Send an email to the entire team with an heads up
+  - Send an email to the entire team with a heads up
     - "I am going on vacation from ... to ....
 I won't be reachable unless for emergencies"
   - Send a reminder email to the team, like 1 week before the day that your time